 If the user plans to enter local fuel property information into MOVES, characteristics of multiple sampled fuels should not simply be averaged to create one generic fuel.
 The volume of a fuel formulation consumed in an area is an important consideration and MOVES provides users the ability to enter multiple fuel formulations and the market share of each one.
 Therefore, if volumetric fuel data is not available, users should rely on the default values for most properties (RVP is the exception, see below).
-If users have volumetric information for some, but not all, of the fuel properties, new fuel formulations can be created that use the available local data and default values can be used for the unknown properties.
+If users have volumetric information for some, but not all, of the fuel properties, the existing local fuel formulations can be modified using the available local data and using default values for the unknown properties.
 Users can either rely on the default fuel properties in the county being modeled or from a fuel with the desired properties in the same Petroleum Administration Defense District (PADD) and the same year, if possible.
+Users should not attempt to create completely new fuel formulations with new fuel formulation IDs, but should instead only modify existing fuel formulations.

+Figure 1.
 Petroleum Administration Defense Districts